BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 - Deal each player three, two to the middle, each player four, then each player three.
 - Partner games are not possible: only Geier, Wenz or Solo.
 - The winner of the bid gets to exchange two cards from her hand from the two in the middle.
-- The rest is as in regular, four-person Schafkopf.
+- The trumps are the same as in four-person Schafkopf.

 #### Bidding
 The forehand (player left of the dealer) beginns bidding by saying: "I would play".